You had an option, sir: Televised debate

 The English language debate was held on July 25, 1984.
 Ironically, Turner had planned to attack Mulroney over the patronage machine that the latter had allegedly set up in anticipation of victory.
 He launched what appeared to be the start of a blistering attack on Mulroney by comparing his patronage machine to that of the old Union Nationale in Quebec.
 However, Mulroney successfully turned the tables by pointing to the recent raft of Liberal patronage appointments.
 He had earlier made light of the appointments while on the hustings, but publicly apologized for doing so.
 He then demanded that Turner apologize to the country for making "these horrible appointments."
 Turner was taken by surprise by Mulroney's retort, and replied that "I had no option" except to let the appointments stand.
-Mulroney famously responded:
+Before moderator David Johnston could move the debate onto the next question, Mulroney interjected and famously responded:

 Turner, clearly flustered by this withering riposte from Mulroney, could only repeat "I had no option."
 A visibly angry Mulroney replied:

 The exchange led most of the papers the next day, with most of them paraphrasing Mulroney's counterattack as "You had an option, sir — you could have said 'no.'"